 Source Description External Source Use corrections from an external correction source (for example a radio or an external beacon receiver).
-Integrated Beacon This option only appears if the connected GNSS receiver is a GPS Pathfinder Pro XRS receiver.
-Use corrections from a beacon, using the GNSS receiver's integrated beacon receiver.
-Integrated OmniSTAR This option only appears if the connected GNSS receiver is a GPS Pathfinder Pro XRS or ProXRT receiver.
+Integrated OmniSTAR This option only appears if the connected GNSS receiver is a GPS Pathfinder ProXRT receiver.
 Use corrections from an integrated OmniSTAR receiver.
 Integrated SBAS Use corrections from a Satellite Based Augmentation System (SBAS) using the GNSS receiver's integrated SBAS receiver.
 Integrated RTK Radio Use RTK corrections from an integrated data radio in the GNSS receiver (survey receivers only).
 To use RTK data with a survey receiver that does not have the optional internal radio, use the External Source option instead.
 Use Uncorrected GNSS Log autonomous GNSS positions without applying real-time corrections.